instagram | facebook | teog.ngo | clip

-The small country in the Horn of Africa is extremely poor and predominantly agricultural.
-Especially rural areas have problems providing a year-round supply of sufficiently clean water, which is crucial for further development.
-As more and more traditional wells dry up during the dry season, the walks to the nearest watering holes become longer and longer.
-In cooperation with the organization ArcheMed e.V., which has been operating for many years in Eritrea, this infrastructure project is planned to provide clean water for a village.
+The small country at the Horn of Africa is extremely poor and predominantly agricultural.
+Especially rural areas struggle providing a year-round supply of sufficiently clean water, which is crucial for further development.
+As more and more traditional wells dry up during the dry season, the walks to the nearest waterholes become longer and longer.
+In cooperation with the organization ArcheMed e.V., which is operating for many years in Eritrea, this infrastructure project is planned to provide clean water for a village.

 The project region is located in Begu Valley, approximately 100 km from the capital Asmara.
-There are a few villages in this area leading a simple, agricultural life.
-For some impressions of the project region, here is a video from the expedition: https://vimeo.com/116485353
+There are a few villages in this area leading a simple, agricultural life (impressions of the project region: vimeo.com

 The start of the construction work was at the beginning of 2017, since then the construction continues step by step with every rain event.
 While the work for the wing walls will most likely be finished within summer 2019, the construction period for the centre part is highly dependent on rainfall and will last approximately until summer 2022.
 Thanks to the innovative construction method a maximum efficiency and longevity is reached.
 At the same time the dam is also already now functionally, though with less steps respectively, and providing an increasingly important contribution to the water supply of the community.

-Thanks to your donations and a co-funding of the German BMZ until end of October 2018, roughly 80% of the overall construction volume has been completed.
-In order to finalize the project and finance the final meters, we are after the end of the BMZ-funding fully dependent on private funding.
+Thanks to your donations and a co-funding of the German BMZ, roughly 80% of the overall construction volume has been completed by the end of 2019.
+This year, the COVID pandemic has slown down construction - community work has been conducted nevertheless.

 We have already achieved a lot thanks to your support and we hope to complete also this last phase of the project now successfully together with you!